11 Fun Fall Crafts for Kids

-Are you getting as excited about Fall as I am?
+Are you getting as excited about the Fall season as I am?
 Everything Fall puts a smile on my face!
-Not only do I love pumpkin spice, bonfires, the leaves changing colors, and the cooler weather- I also love doing all the fun Fall crafts for kids!
+Not only do I love pumpkin spice, bonfires, candy corn, roasting pumpkin seeds, the colorful leaves, and the cooler weather- I also love doing all the fun Fall crafts for kids!
+I hope you enjoy this collection of Fall crafts for the entire family.

 1. Paper-Tearing Leaf Craft

 My friend, Amanda, from Sparkling in Primary has amazing paper-tearing craft templates for the whole year.
-You can grab them, HERE.
+You can grab the printable template, HERE.

 My friend, Allie, from Allie the Gypsy Teacher, shares about this awesome project on her blog post, 7 Gratitude Activities for Your Classroom.